friedrith/friedrith/README.md

 # Hi there 👋

-I am **Thibault Friedrich**, a french frontend developer and ux designer self-designated expert in innovative user experiences.
+I am **Thibault Friedrich**, a French frontend developer and ux designer self-designated expert in innovative user experiences.

 I love everything about science-fiction and Ux Design.